Source: Adapted from BP Statistical Review of World Energy.

 Consequently, the concept of peak oil can be inferred to global oil reserves, but with much uncertainty.
 The time framework for which oil production is expected to peak is subject to much debate.
 The International Energy Agency stated that peak oil would not occur until around 2030, while other commentators state it could happen earlier.
 Prior assumptions that the 2005 and 2010 peak oil scenarios did not occur (peak of 30 billion barrels per year).
 A 2020 peak oil scenario would place the peak production at 35 billion barrels, which was surpassed in 2018 and 2021.
 Still, the Covid-19 pandemic was associated with a notable drop in production in 2020.

 Total oil reserves are estimated to be around 1,800 to 2,200 billion barrels, with about 1,700 billion barrels considered proven reserves.
 Under such circumstances, most of the remaining oil could be extracted by 2060.
 However, several nuances have to be brought forward concerning the validity of peak oil:

 - New reserves.
 New large-scale oil reserves have been getting more difficult to find since the 1970s.
 New reserves tend to be in remote areas, offshore or difficult to recover.
 There have been serious issues concerning the real availability of oil reserves, as some figures have been inflated to uphold the confidence of markets and investors.
 Since reserves in many countries, mainly OPEC countries, are not audited by external sources, reporting agencies are likely to have overestimated potential oil reserves.
-Still, with technological development and investments, new reserves can be brought online, as the example of tar sands and shale oil underline, but their economic recoverability tends to involve much higher prices.
+Still, with technological development and investments, new reserves can be brought online, as the example of tar sands and shale oil underlines.
+Still, their economic recoverability tends to involve much higher prices.